JamesGJ5-Learning-To-Code/todo-list/README.md

 # Step-By-Step Plan

-1. DONE Write application logic for todoItem
+1. DONE FOR NOW Write application logic for todoItem
-2. Write application logic for project
+2. DONE FOR NOW Write application logic for project
 3. Write application logic for allProjects
 4. Write DOM logic
 5. Add a couple of projects to the DOM